 Jon B. Dubrow

-Jon Dubrow is co-head of McDermott’s Antitrust Mergers Focus Group and is a strategic advisor serving clients across a host of inter-related antitrust issues, including mergers and acquisitions (M&A) transactions / merger clearance, counseling and litigation.
-Jon leads the defense of mergers, acquisitions and joint ventures before the Department of Justice, the Federal Trade Commission and other international competition authorities.
-He also regularly assists third parties whose interests are adversely affected by proposed transactions.
+Jon Dubrow is the US head of McDermott’s Antitrust Group and a strategic advisor to clients across a host of interrelated antitrust issues, including mergers and acquisitions (M&A) transactions and merger clearance, counseling, and litigation.
+He leads the defense of mergers, acquisitions and joint ventures before the Department of Justice, the Federal Trade Commission and other international competition authorities.
+Jon also regularly assists third parties whose interests are adversely affected by proposed transactions.
 Jon also is experienced in antitrust litigation.
 He provides counseling on distribution issues, contracting arrangements and a wide variety of other competition-related matters.
 Read Jon Dubrow's full bio.

 Posted In DOJ Developments, FTC Developments, Mergers & Acquisitions